 Four (4) years of professional experience in a public health or general biological laboratory.

 Two (2) years of the General Experience must have been in a supervisory capacity in a major program in public health or clinical biological laboratory work.

-Note: For state employees this is the level of Supervising Microbiologist or its equivalent.
+NOTE: For state employees this experience is interpreted at the level of a Supervising Microbiologist or its equivalent.